amitlamba/docs-und/docs/fundamentals/push-campaign-creation.md

 * You can also schedule your campaign in future – UserNdot can automate your campaign so that you can send the notifications in future.
 Just put in the date and time and leave everything on us.
 ![push-creation-image6](/d/img/PushCampaignCreation/Push-Campaign-Creation-6.png)

+## Step 3
-#### Step 3 – Define who, and also your service provider.
-Set Conversion Event and hit continue.
+**Define who, and also your service provider.
+Set Conversion Event and hit continue.**
 ![push-creation-image7](/d/img/PushCampaignCreation/Push-Campaign-Creation-7.png)

+## Step 4
-#### Step 4 – Define your Push Notification content in our Editor.
-You can write your own message or use our pre built templates and add contents to it.
+**Define your Push Notification content in our Editor.
+You can write your own message or use our pre built templates and add contents to it.**

 ***Congratulations!
 Your Push Notification campaign is created.***